 Other symptoms that may occur with a UTI:

-- If you do not have symptoms, your health care provider must consider other factors when deciding whether to treat you.
+If you do not have symptoms, your provider will treat you with antibiotics only if:

 - Suggest other urine collection devices